robzahm/StockInfo/README.md

 # Ember-stockinfo

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of installing and executing this Ember-Java DropWizard-MySQL application
-A short introduction of this app could easily go here.

 ## Prerequisites